SFMC MCC Integration Patterns

 Marketing Cloud Connect Basics

 So you have Salesforce CRM & Marketing Cloud and want to integrate them to create data-driven, personalised customer engagement.
-Perfect idea, but don't start without throughout planning.
+Perfect idea, but don't start without thorough planning.

 Unfortunately, Marketing Cloud is not (yet?) on the same Lightning Platform as the Salesforce CRM (be it Sales Cloud, Service Cloud, Health Cloud or what-have-you).
 It means that the data from one tool is not available out-of-the-box in the other for instant use.